Elkay44/skymirror_website_clone/skymirror/business-plan-docs/docs/implementation/week1-2-legal.md

 ### 5. Data Protection
 - Customer is Data Controller
-- SkyMirror is Data Processor
+- Skymirror is Data Processor
 - Data Processing Agreement attached

 ### 6. Intellectual Property
-- SkyMirror retains all IP in the platform
+- Skymirror retains all IP in the platform
 - Customer retains all IP in their data

 ### 7. Limitation of Liability